Table of Contents

 - Use Baking Soda Paste: Mix baking soda with water to make a paste.
 Apply the paste to the soiled spots on the microwave door.
 Let it sit for a few minutes to loosen the grime.
 Scrub gently with a sponge or soft brush, then wipe clean with a damp cloth.

-- Lemon Juice Also Helps: Lemon juice's natural acidity can help break down stains and grime.
+- Lemon Juice Also Helps: The natural acidity of lemon juice can help break down stains and grime.
 Apply fresh lemon juice directly to the soiled areas and let it sit for a few minutes.
-Scrub gently with a sponge or cloth, then clean the door with a damp cloth.
+Gently scrub the area with a sponge or cloth, then clean the door with a damp cloth.

 - Use Commercial Cleaners: If the stains persist, you can use a microwave-safe commercial cleaner.
 Follow the manufacturer's instructions carefully, and always ensure the cleaner is safe for your specific type of microwave door.